How This Member Beat Her Weight Loss Plateau And Lost 35 Pounds*

 I remember sitting in my elementary school cafeteria and realizing I was different: While I typically finished every morsel of my lunch—and I was always thinking about my next meal—my friends stopped eating when they were full.

-Weight had long been a huge issue for both me and my family: My parents weren’t just dieters—they often talked about their weight, which made me feel self-conscious about mine from a young age.
+Weight had long been a huge issue for both me and my family: My parents weren’t just on diets—they often talked about their weight, which made me feel self-conscious about mine from a young age.
 Slightly overweight, I joined WW many times over the years.
 Whenever I’d reach my goal, though, I’d kid myself into thinking that I could maintain my weight loss on my own.
 And then I ended up regaining it.

 In the summer of 2011, a few months after I had my second child, I considered joining WW again for the fifth or sixth time.
 My sister had joined around the same time, and so we decided to start going to WW Workshops together.